pansap99/gitGuide/README.md

     - Run the command ```ls -al ~/.ssh```
     - Check the results to see if you already have created a public SSH key (e.g id_rsa.pub)
     - If it exists you can use it, else you will have to generate a new key and follow the above steps
-    - Follow the instuctions given in https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+    - Follow the instructions given in https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 ## From git to Github

-1. If ou have an existing local repo where you are working you can follow the above steps.
+1. If you have an existing local repo where you are working you can follow the above steps.

     - Create a new repo on Github